 - 1. Make sure the machine is level. - 2.
 Make sure the table has been clean and the Z gibs are adjusted properly.
-Mount a dial indicator in a tool holder and mount in the quill. - 3.
-Adjust the Y axis so that the spindle is in the center of the table. - 4.
-Adjust the Z ram so that the dial indicator will reach the table. - 5.
+Mount a dial indicator in a tool holder and mount in the guill. - 3.
+Adjust the Y-axis so that the spindle is in the center of the table. - 4.
+Adjust the Knee so that the dial indicator will reach the table. - 5.
 Move the dial indicator to 6 o'clock position and adjust the face so the needle is zero. - 6.
-Do a series of sweeps from 3 o'clock to 9 o'clock and check for the repeatability of the setup.
-The head should be trammed with an 0.001" - 7.
-If the head is out of tram from side to side then loosen the 4 head bolts.
-An Allen wrench and breaker bar is provided in the toolbox.
-There are also 2 tram blocks in the toolbox to help with the alignment of the head.
-They are bolted to the side of the head as shown in Figure 5-25 with 2 M8 SHCS.
-Then use 2 M8 SHCS as jackscrews to move the head in the direction it needs to go to align the head and adjust the tram with the bolt mounted on the right side of the head. - 8.
-Once the head has been trammed tighten the 4 heads bolts.
+Do a series of sweeps from 9 o'clock to 3 o'clock and check for the repeatability of the setup.
+The head should be trammed within \pm 0.002" - 7.
+If the head is out of tram from side to side then loosen the 4 head bolts and rotate the head with the worm shaft. - 8.
+Once the head has been trammed, tighten the 4 heads bolts.
 Be careful not to move the head while tightening.
 Tighten the bolts in a criss-cross pattern.
+Torque = 30-35 lb.ft.